Paveway: Trademark

 Lockheed Martin and Raytheon compete to supply LGBs to the United States Air Force, and others.
 Raytheon claimed the exclusive right to use Paveway™ as a trademark for selling LGB-related products.
 Lockheed Martin claimed Paveway is a generic term in the defense industry.
 Lockheed objected to Raytheon's registration of Paveway in opposition proceedings before the United States Patent and Trademark Office.
 On September 27, 2011, the USPTO Trademark Trial and Appeal Board decided that Paveway is a generic term, in the United States, for LGBs.

 Raytheon subsequently sued Lockheed Martin in Arizona federal court alleging trademark infringement, Lockheed filed counterclaims in the suit.
 In September, 2014 the companies agreed that Raytheon is the exclusive owner of "Paveway™" for laser-guided bombs and related goods and services and that "Paveway" is a protectable trademark, but that Raytheon will license the mark to Lockheed for use in connection with single-mode laser-guided bomb kits.
-The two companies compete each year for U.S. and foreign orders.
+The two companies compete each year for US and foreign orders.